-12WBT is one of Australia’s most successful and enduring health & fitness products, featuring a comprehensive fitness and nutrition program created by celebrity trainer Michelle Bridges (Biggest Loser).
+One of Australia’s most successful and enduring health & fitness products, featuring a comprehensive fitness and nutrition program created by celebrity trainer.

 What started life as a basic MVP is now a fully fledged lifestyle platform, with thousands of active members at any one time.
 Members sign-up for a 3 month “round” which gives them access to a personalised weekly plan for exercise, meal planning and mindset.
 Members feel fully supported on their transformation journey with tailored dynamic content, including a weekly motivational video session with Michelle Bridges.

-It’s all digital - no physical meals, meetings, DVDs etc. You join for $199, then set up your goals (eg: “I’d like to lose 5kg for my wedding in March”).
+It’s all digital - no physical meals, meetings, DVDs etc. You pay to join, then set up your goals (eg: “I’d like to lose 5kg for my wedding in March”).
 Based on who you are and what you’re trying to achieve, you can then pick from a menu of programs - weight loss, running, strength and so on.
 Everyone starts with 4 weeks of Pre-Season, which is all about getting prepared.
 Then you go into 12 successive weeks of training and nutrition.
 Everyone starts together at the same time, and progresses through at the same pace.